 Thank you for your cooperation!
 We look forward to serving you

-As a precaution to prevent the spread of corona-virus the Webster County Library has decided to cancel all library programs and close our meeting rooms to public use until at least March 31.
-Our libraries will remain open and operating as normal with the above exception.
+As a precaution to prevent the spread of corona-virus the Webster County Library has decided to cancel all library programs and close our meeting rooms to public use until further notice.
 If you are ill or exhibiting flu-like symptoms we ask that you do not visit our library facilities.
 Please call 417-468-3335 if you would like to renew materials you have out or to ask questions about your account.
 Thank you for understanding the cancellation of our programs and meeting room use at this time.

 Stuck at home or wanting to avoid germs?
 Don’t forget you can access free eBooks and eAudio from home via our website by choosing the eBooks tab and choosing Missouri Libraries 2 Go.